 Have you been here?
 Rate and review your experience below!

-- An Authentic South Indian Dining Experience At Saravanaa Bhavan
+- Eating South Indian Food At Saravanaa Bhavan

 Liliesleaf Farm is a small holding in Rivonia and was the headquarters of the ANC leading up to the arrest of Nelson Mandela and other struggle heroes.